-The US Center For Disease Control maintains an updated list of medical advice for those travelling to Ecuador.
+The US Center For Disease Control maintains an updated list of medical advice for those travelling to India.

 The CDC recommends being up to date with all your regular shots.
 These vaccines include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot